YottaDB/YDBDoc/ProgGuide/commands.rst

 * device information
 * LOCK and ZALLOCATE information
 * Access statistics for global variables and database files(s).
-* YottaDB/GT.M invocation stack and an MD5 checksum of M source code for each routine on the stack.
+* YottaDB invocation stack and an MD5 checksum of M source code for each routine on the stack.
-* the YottaDB/GT.M stack
+* the YottaDB stack

 If G occurs in the list, the statistics are displayed in the following order in a comma-separated list where each item has its mnemonic followed by a colon and a counter.
-YottaDB/GT.M maintains the counter in DECIMAL.
+YottaDB maintains the counter in DECIMAL.
 Each counter has 8-byte (can get as high as 2**64).
-If these counters exceed 18 decimal digits (somewhere between 2**59 and 2**60), which is the current YottaDB/GT.M numeric representation precision threshold, their use in arithmetic expressions in YottaDB/GT.M results in loss of precision.
+If these counters exceed 18 decimal digits (somewhere between 2**59 and 2**60), which is the current YottaDB numeric representation precision threshold, their use in arithmetic expressions in YottaDB results in loss of precision.
 The mnemonics are:

 .. parsed-literal::
    SET : # of SET operations (TP and non-TP)